 Miracles, Healings, and Transformation

-At each visit, their stories were remarkable.
-We would listen to testimonies of miracles, healings, deliverance from demon possession, the dead raised.
+On each visit, their stories were remarkable.
+We would listen to testimonies of miracles, healings, deliverance from demon possession, and the dead raised.
 Followed by stories of social and economic transformation in their villages as people lived out the Gospel.
 Husbands were staying with their wives or marrying only one wife.
-Switches used to whip the children into submission, were no longer present.
+Switches used to whip the children into submission were no longer present.
 Shops began to expand in the marketplace.
 Where there had been reports of uprisings, violent crimes, and horrendous cultural practices, leaders told us peace and prosperity were moving across the land.
 Furthermore, the church planters credited when the Good News of Jesus came to a village, everything in the community improved for the better.

 A common saying, “a rising tide lifts all boats” became our truth in the villages.
 For instance, even non-Christians were lifted by the message and activities of redemption.
 The Gospel became the conduit of Redemptive Lift for all the people regardless of gender, tribe, or religion.